 Re-examining Priorities for CIOs & CTOs: In-Person and/or Remote Operations – How to Balance?

-For companies that had to switch to remote operations quickly, there may be an opportunity to come back to in-person work.
+For organizations that had to switch to remote operations quickly, there may be an opportunity to come back to in-person work.
 However, for many, there have been advantages found in remote work.
 This article looks at how CIOs and CTOs can facilitate flexibility between in-person and remote operations.

 Re-examining Priorities for CIOs & CTOs: Personal Development – Constantly Improving and Iterating